 The king’s and Gregory’s people were guarding the outer perimeter.
-They knew something was going on, but neither they nor anyone else would be permitted to speculate what.
+They knew something was going on, but didn’t know what.

-Within the drawing room were only the queen’s ladies-in-waiting, a special guest who’d been sworn to secrecy, the rest of her guards, Lady Ush-Wha, and the object of every one of her ladies’ lusts: Stev’n Blackhawk.
+Within the drawing room were only the queen’s ladies-in-waiting, a special guest who’d been sworn to secrecy, the rest of her guards, Lady Ush-Wha, and the object of all her ladies’ lusts: Steven Blackhawk.

 Except Melyssa, of course.
-As a happily married woman, she was above the sort of distractions, infatuations, and fantasies about marrying and… uh, so on… such an eligible bachelor.
+As a happily married woman, she was above such infatuations and fantasies about marrying an eligible bachelor.

 Blackhawk wore a bemused expression.
 It was clear he had no doubts about the outcome of the contest.
 While Ush-Wha was tall for a woman, he towered over her.
 He cleared his throat again.
 “Are you sure you want to proceed with this, Your Majesty?”

 “Yes, Master Blackhawk,” Melyssa confirmed.
 “The king really should have bestowed a title on you.
-He made Jon’than Otual a Baron.
+He made Jonathan Otual a Baron.
 He–”

 Her words were cut off by squeals of approval and several bosom-heaving sighs.

-Ush-Wha took her place at the opposite end of the mats from Stev’n.
+Ush-Wha took her place at the opposite end of the mats from Steven.

 “When ready… begin,” the queen announced, then winced.

-Ush-Wha had dived forward, rolled one-and-a-half times and kicked Stev’n’s feet out from under him.
+Ush-Wha had dived forward, rolled one-and-a-half times and kicked Steven’s feet out from under him.
 As he fell forward, she rolled sideways out of his path.

 Ush-Wha hadn’t risen.
 Spinning, she lashed out with her other leg.

 Blackhawk jumped over it, a smile spreading across his face.
-As she attempted to pivot again, he pushed her, increasing her spin, causing her to topple over.
+As she began to spin again, he pushed her.
+She toppled to the side.
 He then withdrew to the starting point.
 “I’ve not seen such a fighting style before,” he commented to the queen.

 It was a mistake.

 A blushing, shocked Blackhawk, looked at the queen and tittering ladies-in-waiting.
-Then he flowed back to his feet.
+Then he rolled fluidly back to his feet.
 He held out a hand, palm outward, commanding a pause before resuming the fight.
 “Your Majesty, I fear that to win–”

 “Fear me, beautiful,” Ush-Wha purred.
 “I have brothers as large and strong as you.”